sheelersoft/caihdc.github.io/_posts/2017-6-9-dotnetcore-identity.md

 ```

 ## Startup
 Now, time for the important stuff.
-Startup is where all the services and providers for the app get configured along with the request pipeline.
-The first thing to do is update the ConfigureServices method to configure the IdentityContext and to add the IdentityProviders.
+Startup is the class where all the services, providers and request pipeline for the app get configured.
+The first thing to do is update the ConfigureServices method, which sets up Dependency Injection to add the IdentityContext and the IdentityProviders.
 Note: there are other things added here that might not necessarily be needed for this example.
-Note 2: The AuthorizationPolicyBuilder is just setting up our api so that each api method requires Authorize by default and to allow anonymous the AllowAnonymousAttribute needs to be added.
+Note 2: The AuthorizationPolicyBuilder is just setting up the api so that each api method requires Authorize by default and to allow anonymous the AllowAnonymousAttribute needs to be added.

 ```c#
     // This method gets called by the runtime.
 Use this method to add services to the container.